lolusername/CST4714_DB_admin/week_3/README.md

 3. Import the `review.sql` file
 4. Verify the database structure

+**Alternative Setup for Supabase Users:**
+1. Create a new Supabase project
+2. Open the SQL Editor in Supabase
+3. Run the `review.sql` file to create the database schema
+4. Verify the tables and data are created correctly

 ### Lab Exercise 2: Database Schema Analysis
 1. Examine the three main tables in the review database
 2. Identify relationships between tables